KittyGiraudel/site/_posts/2014-05-05-bringing-configuration-objects-to-sass.md

 f('You shall not pass!', false, 42, 'error')
 ```

 But the readibility argument is kind of a poor one.
-Some would say that they feel very comfortable with the multiple-arguments notation as long as they use a proper indentation for each argument (kind of like the object one) so let's move on to something more robust.
+Some would say that they feel very comfortable with the multiple-arguments notation as long as they use a proper indentation for each argument (kind of like the object one) so let’s move on to something more robust.

 ### Harder to call

-It's generally simpler to store an object in a variable and then to pass it to the function rather than storing each individual parameter in its own variable.
-While `.call()` and `.apply()` let you do something around this, it's not exquisite for readability (again!).
+It’s generally simpler to store an object in a variable and then to pass it to the function rather than storing each individual parameter in its own variable.
+While `.call()` and `.apply()` let you do something around this, it’s not exquisite for readability (again!).

 ```javascript
 // This…